v-v-sumanth-kumar/Youtube_API/README.md

 # YouTube Video Fetcher

 This project is a **YouTube Video Fetcher** that uses the YouTube Data API to fetch and store metadata for videos related to a specific search query.
-The fetched videos are saved into a database for further usage, such as displaying them in a frontend application.
+The fetched videos are saved into a database for further usage.

 ## Features